 - You want to learn more about the culture of the Scandinavian people.

-- You may have hit a brick wall during your research of your Scandinavian ancestry.
+- You may have hit a brick wall during the research of your Scandinavian ancestry.

 What Can You Learn From This Collection